GermanTacos/magicCSW/README.md

 - RetroArch cores for dpad-focused emulation, eliminating bulk for largely incompatible or uncontrollable consoles
 - All-purpose media apps for video, audio, and e-book content
-- Focused and customizable UI from MainPyUI by chrisj951
+- Focused and customizable UI via PyUI by chrisj951
 - Simple ease-of-use functions such as network file management

 ## INSTALLATION INSTRUCTIONS